Maren0000/website/_posts/2024-11-23-First-CTF-Experience.md

 I don't think I even downloaded the files for this one lol.
 Tenth flag found!

 ## Cupcake Magdalena
-Another flag that I tried to get for a while but couldn't in time, but will still do a writeup on for future reference.
+Another flag that I tried to get for a while but couldn't in time, but will still write about here for future reference.
 I don't have screenshots for this one, but the site was a very simple shopping site with a review system.
 The source files show that there is a bot setup using puppeteer that would get triggered every time you add a review, and would contain a cookie with the flag.
-It turns out you had to XSS to be able to steal the cookie from that bot.
+It turns out you had to use an XSS exploit to be able to steal the cookie from that bot.
 I didn't actually realize that getting that cookie would be simple one line tbh.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/first-ctf/Pasted image 20241123185510.png" alt="">